 - (SLVR) = × 1.4 per successful rescue of a living victim. - (SDVR) = × 1.4 per successful rescue of the dead victim if both living victims have already been successfully evacuated. - 7.
 Only the victims placed by the robot at the appropriate evacuation point will be awarded multipliers. - 8.
-When a lack of progress occurs between checkpoints (or a checkpoint and the goal) containing an evacuation zone, each of the (SVR) obtained multipliers will be deducted: - a.
-Level one evacuation point: (EZLP) = $-0.025 \times (number of lack of progresses in the area containing an evacuation zone)$ - b.
-Level two evacuation point: (EZLP) = $-0.05 \times (number of lack of progresses in the area containing an evacuation zone)$ - 9.
-Multipliers will never be lower than 1. - 10.
-An additional multiplier will be awarded for the rescue kit placed completely inside the green evacuation point, as such: - Level one evacuation point & Level one rescue kit: (RK) = × 1.1 - Level one evacuation point & Level two rescue kit: (RK) = × 1.3 - Level two evacuation point & Level one rescue kit: (RK) = × 1.2 - Level two evacuation point & Level two rescue kit: (RK) = × 1.6 - 11.
-The evacuation zone multiplier is, thus, combined as:
+When a lack of progress occurs between checkpoints (or a checkpoint and the goal) containing an evacuation zone, each of the (SVR) obtained multipliers will be deducted: [37] - a.
+[38](EZLP) = -0.05 x (number of lack of progresses in the area containing an evacuation zone) - 9.
+Multipliers earned for successful victim rescues will never be lower than 1.25 [39].

+10. The evacuation zone multiplier is, thus, combined as:

-12. An exit bonus is awarded when the robot has reached the goal tile and has completely stopped for more than 5 seconds (this time is included in the total 8 minutes).
+11. An exit bonus is awarded when the robot has reached the goal tile and has completely stopped for more than 5 seconds (this time is included in the total 8 minutes).
 The exit bonus is a non-negative number and is given by

-'''

 (EXIT BONUS) = 60 - 5 × (number of total lack of progress)

-'''

-13. The multipliers from successful evacuations are multiplied by the score obtained from the line tracing course.
+12. The multipliers from successful evacuations are multiplied by the score obtained from the line tracing course.

-'''

 (FIELD SCORE) = (LINE TRACING SCORE + EXIT BONUS) x (EVACUATION ZONE MULTIPLIER)

-'''